MartinDrumel/martin-drumel-pirali-research-group/content/project/pcmi/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Laboratory astrophysics"
+title: "Physics and Chemistry of the interstellar medium"
 summary: "Spectroscopic investigation of astrophysically-relevant species from the millimeter-wave to the far-infrared domain"
 authors: [Marie-Aline Martin-Drumel, Olivier Pirali]

-tags: []
+tags: [exp, labastro, soleil]

 categories: []
 date: 2021-05-02T15:52:25+02:00